 29. A story based on mythology: Greek, Roman, Norse, Egyptian… any.
 Circe by Madeline Miller ★★★★☆ Exiled from a sea of uncaring gods, a witch becomes master of her island and a symbol of fragile but fierce humanity.
 This book brought out my inner warrior more than any other.

 30. Second-hand stories, a book picked up in a thrift shop.
 Brideshead Revisited by Eveleyn Waugh ★★★☆☆ (thrifted from Bookish Pursuit on etsy) With prose as lush and superfluous as Hemingway’s was sparse, yet I probably wasn’t in the best mindset to fully appreciate Brideshead’s charm.
 As the last book of the year, I rushed to finish this nostalgic tale of friendship and prejudice, however, I never found myself immersed in it.
-Deterred by the sheer number of characters, friendships and tumultuous affairs, all deployed with judicious restraint, I couldn’t help but feel (the alcoholism storyline notwithstanding) that it was a little too dry.
+Deterred by the sheer number of detailed descriptions, friendships, unreasonable prejudices and tumultuous affairs, all deployed with judicious restraint.
+I couldn’t help but feel (the alcoholism storyline notwithstanding) that it was a little too dry to digest.

 More numbers just for fun: